BackTable / ENT / Contributor

 Articles Featuring Dr. Joe Walter Kutz

-With increased research pointing to a link between cognitive dysfunction and hearing loss, some ENT offices are implementing cognitive testing, such as Cognivue, as a normal part of their care routine.
-Learn more about how your colleagues are navigating cognitive decline in patients with hearing loss.
+With increased research pointing to a link between cognitive dysfunction & hearing loss, some ENT offices are using cognitive testing, like the Cognivue screening test, as a part of their care routine.
+Learn more about how your colleagues are navigating cognitive decline in hearing loss patients.

 Disclaimer: The Materials available on BackTable.com are for informational and educational purposes only and are not a substitute for the professional judgment of a healthcare professional in diagnosing and treating patients.
 The opinions expressed by participants of the BackTable Podcast belong solely to the participants, and do not necessarily reflect the views of BackTable.